 The different types of internal bleeding that are involved with Pradaxa lawsuits are GI bleeding, or gastrointestinal bleed, brain bleeding, and severe rectal bleeding.

 In May of last year, the manufacturer Boehringer Ingelheim, agreed to pay $650 million to settle thousands of lawsuits against its drug Pradaxa.
 This settlement resolved most of the 4,000 cases in state and federal courts.

 The company stands behind the safety of Pradaxa and continues to believe the lawsuits lack merit.
 They claim the settlements allow the company to move on, but Ned McWilliams, a lawyer in Florida who represented some plaintiffs believes differently, he states, “the fact that Boehringer Ingelheim has agreed to compensate thousands of victims hundreds of millions of dollars prior to expert disclosure or trial is telling in this regard.”

 People who have suffered as a result of using Pradaxa need to take legal action in order to protect their legal rights, but that is much easier said than done when an individual consumer attempts to take on a multinational corporation.
 People who are forced into this position also need to focus on their medical recoveries, which is why it’s advisable for them to obtain the help of Pradaxa lawsuit lawyers.
-If you or someone you love has suffered in this manner, contact the Hood National Law Group, today to schedule a free initial consultation.
+If you or someone you love has suffered in this manner, contact National Injury Help, today to schedule a free initial consultation.

 Questions & Answers About Pradaxa